The largest of all felids, Bengal Tigers are powerful, solitary hunters . © Jonathan Rossouw

 Rise early this morning for a flight east to India’s principal tea-growing region, Assam, on the fertile plains of the Brahmaputra River.
 Land in Guwahati and continue by road to Kaziranga National Park, global stronghold of the prehistoric-looking Greater One-horned Rhinoceros.
 Once hunted to near-extinction, this rhino’s numbers have now rebounded to more than 1,600, two-thirds of which are found within this park.
 Kaziranga is also home to the highest density of tigers, although the density of the Elephant Grass makes seeing this elusive cat unlikely.
 Dinner and overnight at Diphlu River Lodge, in traditional stilt cottages set amongst lush bamboo groves.

 Bordering the sacred Brahmaputra River, Kaziranga National Park is a World Heritage site and one of the last unspoiled wilderness areas of eastern India.
 Morning and afternoon game drives will reveal the park’s 160 square miles of Elephant Grass, marshland and dense, tropical, moist broadleaf forests.
 Aside from Greater One-horned Rhinoceros and the elusive tigers, the park is home to Asian Elephants, one of only two populations of wild Water Buffalo in existence, Barasingha, Hog Deer, and Indian Rock Python.
 It has also been deemed by Birdlife International an Important Bird Area, due to its population of both Lesser and Greater Adjutant Storks and the scarce and endangered Bengal Florican, as well as the abundant herons, migrant waterfowl and shorebirds that often throng its oxbow lakes, or jheels.
-A visit to the banks of the Brahmaputra may reveal watchful Grey-headed Fish Eagle or even the rare Gangetic Dolphin foraging in midstream.
-Gather at our lodge Friday night for a festive farewell dinner.
+Gather at our lodge on the final night for a festive farewell dinner.
 Overnights at Diphlu River Lodge.

 Drive back to Guwahati for an afternoon flight to Delhi.
-Transfer to the Pride Plaza Hotel, near the airport, for dinner.
+Transfer to the Radisson Blu Hotel, near the airport, for dinner.
 Rooms are booked for the night, although many flights depart late this evening, or early the following morning.

 Transfer very early this morning to the airport for your international flights home.